With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreJonathan M Wainwright Vamc Richland Cboc is a mental health treatment clinic in Benton County, Washington, located at 825 Jadwyn Avenue, Suite 250, Richland Fed Building, 99352 zip code.
 Jonathan M Wainwright Vamc Richland Cboc provides telemedicine/telehealth and outpatient treatment.
-Jonathan M Wainwright Vamc Richland Cboc provides activity therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Jonathan M Wainwright Vamc Richland Cboc also supports people with traumatic brain injury, people with Alzheimer's or dementia and people with trauma.
-Additional services provided by Jonathan M Wainwright Vamc Richland Cboc consist of supported housing, integrated primary care services and chronic disease/illness management.
+Jonathan M Wainwright Vamc Richland Cboc provides activity therapy, couples/family therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Jonathan M Wainwright Vamc Richland Cboc also supports veterans, people requiring dual diagnosis treatment and patients with eating disorders.
+Additional services provided by Jonathan M Wainwright Vamc Richland Cboc consist of suicide prevention services, supported employment and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.